zflcs/SharedScheduler/Shared Scheduler,  An Asynchronous Scheduler Shared by Userspace and Kernel Space..md

 #### Async Support In Rust

 In its early stages, Rust supported stackful coroutines.
-However, to better address issues related to memory leaks and debugging, Rust discontinued support for stackful coroutines in version 1.0 and instead adopted an asynchronous programming model based on async/await.
-Starting in 2017, Rust began supporting stackless coroutines in its nightly version.
+However, to better address issues related to memory leaks and debugging, Rust discontinued support for [stackful coroutines in version 1.0 and instead adopted an asynchronous programming model based on async/await](./bibtex_ref/rust-async).
+Starting in 2018, Rust began supporting stackless coroutines in its nightly version.
 In this article, all references to coroutines refer to stackless coroutines.

 The Rust compiler has the capability to transform asynchronous functions into coroutines.
 By using the async/await syntax, the compiler can expand an asynchronous function into a state machine that suspends when the asynchronous operation is not complete and resumes when it is completed.
 This transformation is performed at compile time, ensuring both efficiency and safety at runtime.